adscorp100/mdhomecarebuild/src/content/blog/level-4-home-care-package.md

 - **Select the Right Provider:** Look for providers with good reviews and experience in delivering complex care, using My Aged Care's Find a Provider tool ([Find a Provider](https://www.myagedcare.gov.au/find-provider)).
 - **Plan Your Care:** Work with your provider to create a care plan that prioritizes essential services within your budget, reviewing it regularly as needs change.
 - **Understand Your Budget:** Keep track of how funds are allocated, ensuring value for money, and consider carrying over unspent funds (up to $1,000 or 10% quarterly under Support at Home).
+- **Consider Self-Management:** For greater flexibility and control over your funds, explore [self-managed home care packages](/blog/self-managed-home-care-packages-australia).
 - **Avoid Common Mistakes:** Don't overlook provider fees or fail to review your plan annually, as needs can evolve, especially with conditions like dementia.

 ## Case Study: Hypothetical Example

 Consider John, 78, with advanced Parkinson's and mobility issues, living alone.
-After an assessment via the Single Assessment System, he's assigned a Level 4 HCP with $62,013 annually.
+After an assessment via the Single Assessment System, he's assigned a Level 4 HCP with $79,473 annually.
 His provider offers daily nursing visits, home modifications like grab bars, and social support, allowing him to stay home comfortably, reducing family burden.

 ## Conclusion

 Level 4 Home Care Packages are a lifeline for Australians with high care needs, offering comprehensive support to live independently.
-With funding at $62,013 annually and services tailored to individual needs, they ensure quality care at home.
+With funding at $79,473 annually and services tailored to individual needs, they ensure quality care at home.
 As the program transitions to Support at Home from July 2025, staying informed will help navigate changes.
 For more details, visit [My Aged Care](https://www.myagedcare.gov.au/help-at-home/home-care-packages) or [Department of Health and Aged Care](https://www.health.gov.au/our-work/hcp).

 ## Next Steps